husker01/2023Spr_Projects/README.md

 ## Thermos rules:
 #### For thermos we display the patterns where the numbers are in ascending order.
 The initial number will always be 1.
 The initial cell is represented as a circle or bulb and then a line is extended from the initial bulb.
 The value of the number always increases along the line.
 The thermos hint is provided only for the boards with difficulty 3 and above.
 Since 1 and 2 difficulty can be solved without the thermos hints

+## Targeted Algorithm Analysis:

+#### We have used lists to store both the solved and unsolved puzzle board.
+This choice was made since the lists are easier to traverse and didn't need any overhead computation.

+#### For solver, we are using the SAT solver with CNF rules.
+The sat solver works incredibly faster for sudoku since the rules of sudoku can be easily converted to CNF rules.
+One of the difficulty we faced is to integrate the sandwich rules into the SAT solver.
+As a workaround, we have different method which checks for sandwich rules after the SAT solver outputs the solved board.

+### Runtime complexity Analysis
+#### The Big Omega analysis for the solver is Omega(1) since the first solution may be the correct solution for the solver.

+#### The Big Theta analysis for the solver is Theta(m*m) where m is the number of rows in the board.

+#### The Big O analysis for the board is O(infinity) where the board may produce the puzzle boards infinitely.